XRainy/algorithm/README.md

-Java Solutions to problems on LintCode/LeetCode
+Java Solutions to problems on LeetCode